 1.5 Most children become looked after as a result of abuse and neglect.
 Although they have many of the same health issues as their peers, the extent of these is often greater because of their past experiences.
-Children in care have greater risk of poorer mental health as well as developmental and physical issues (RCPCH, 2020).
-Delays in identifying and meeting their emotional well-being and mental health needs can have far reaching effects on all aspects of their lives, including their chances of reaching their potential and leading happy and healthy lives as adults (Department for Education and Department of Health and Social Care, 2015).
+Children in care have a greater risk of poorer mental health as well as developmental and physical issues (RCPCH, 2020).
+Delays in identifying and meeting their emotional well-being and mental health needs can have far-reaching effects on all aspects of their lives, including their chances of reaching their potential and leading happy and healthy lives as adults (DfE DH 2015).

-1.6 This policy has been developed to promote the health and wellbeing of our CYPiC who are in the care of Wolverhampton Local Authority, wherever they are placed, and those placed in Wolverhampton by other local authorities who access services provided by The Royal Wolverhampton NHS Trust.
+1.6 This policy has been developed to promote the health and wellbeing of children and young people in care who are in the care of Wolverhampton Local Authority, wherever they are residing, and those placed in Wolverhampton by other Local Authorities who access services provided by The Royal Wolverhampton NHS Trust.